BrennenJohnston/braille-card-and-cylinder-stl-generator/docs/specifications/SETTINGS_SCHEMA_CORE_SPECIFICATIONS.md

 ## 9. AI Model Development Guidelines

-This section provides explicit instructions for AI models (including Claude, GPT, and future AI assistants) operating on this codebase when prompts request changes.
+This section provides explicit instructions for AI assistants operating on this codebase when prompts request changes.

 ### Change Workflow for AI Models